plstcharles/thelper/INSTALL.rst

 dependencies) via `Anaconda <https://docs.anaconda.com/anaconda/install/>`_.
 In a conda environment, simply enter::

+  $ conda config --env --add channels plstcharles
+  $ conda config --env --add channels conda-forge
+  $ conda config --env --add channels pytorch
+  $ conda config --env --add channels albumentations
-  $ conda install -c plstcharles thelper
+  $ conda install thelper

 This should install the latest stable version of the framework on Windows and Linux, for Python 3.6 or 3.7.
 You can check the release notes `on GitHub`__.